trilemma-dev/Required/README.md

 ```

 Each leaf node of the evaluation tree which was not satisfied is annotated with a superscript number.
 Those numbers are
-then used at the bottom to provide explanations for why the leaf node, known as a ``Constraint``, was not satified.
+then used at the bottom to provide explanations for why the leaf node was not satified.

 See this package's DocC documentation for more details.